-Even though I was driving but still I waited to watch the scene of this arriving train at Pingxi station.
-The Train originated from Ruifang station heading to Shifen.
+Even though I was driving, I still waited to watch the scene of this arriving train at Pingxi station.
+The train originated from Ruifang station heading to Shifen.

 2nd.
 Stop – Shifen Old Street

-The Jingan suspension bridge located close to Shifen train station connects people from both sides of the Keelung River.
-A popular place for photo ops.
-There are many restaurants surrounding the train station the best place to grab some street food or have your lunch there. if you are interested to release sky lantern into the skies then just follow the train tracks towards the town and you will definitely find plenty of action there.
+The Jingan suspension bridge, located close to Shifen train station, connects people from both sides of the Keelung River—a popular place for photo ops.
+Many restaurants surround the train station, the best place to grab street food or have lunch there.
+If you want to release a sky lantern into the skies, just follow the train tracks towards the town, and you will definitely find plenty of action there.

 Visiting Shifen Waterfall

 Shifen is also well known for Shifen Waterfall.
-Only about 20 – 25 minutes walk from the Shifen old street to get to Shifen waterfall.
-The 40m (131ft) wide and 20 M (66 ft) tall Waterfall.
+Only about a 20 – 25 minutes walk from Shifen old street to get to Shifen waterfall.
+The 40m (131ft) wide and 20 M (66 ft) tall Waterfall is beautiful.
 The walk itself is scenic along the Keelung River, need to cross over two suspension bridges and one beautiful fall called Guanpu.

-There are plenty of stairs to climb and to boost your energy up you’ll get through an area with a few food stalls.
-Observation decks are usually crowded but from there you will get the best views of the falls.
-Once done I was back on the road again through the winding roads crossing one hill after another towards Jiufen. only 13 miles (20 km) to cover but It took me about an hour with few stops at different lookouts.
+There are plenty of stairs to climb, and you’ll get through an area with a few food stalls to boost your energy.
+Observation decks are usually crowded, but you will get the best views of the falls from there.
+Once done, I was back on the road again through the winding roads crossing one hill after another towards Jiufen.
+Only 13 miles (20 km) to cover, but It took me about an hour with few stops at different lookouts.

 Final Stop – Jiufen Old Street Scene

-After arriving at Jiufen, there were plenty of paid parking lots in the lower level along the winding road No. 102.
+After arriving at Jiufen, plenty of paid parking lots were on the lower level along the winding road No. 102.
 From there had to climb stairs to get to the old street level.
 Walking through the narrow old street of Jiufen was an experience.
 I was overwhelmed by seeing the number of souvenir shops and food stalls on both sides.
 The alleys were crowded with local and foreign tourists alike.
 I frequently stopped at different food vendors, sometimes to try out mouthwatering local food and sometimes to take photos.

 Jiufen Evening Scenery

-So make sure to stick around until the nightfall when the weather is nice.
+So make sure to stick around until nightfall when the weather is nice.
 The sunset can be pretty exceptional and exciting.
-In my opinion, there are so much to see an enjoy simply day trip is not enough.
-But regardless if you are day tripper or staying over definitely need to stick around until the nightfall when the weather is nice.
+There is so much to see and enjoy; simply a day trip is not enough.
+But regardless if you are a day tripper or staying over definitely need to stick around until nightfall when the weather is nice.
 Experience the beautiful view of the surrounding mountains and the bay at sunset.
-And experience how the night market transforms into an outstanding place of gathering.
+And experience how the night market transforms into a fabulous place for gathering.

 A Quick Side Trip To Golden Waterfall From Jiufen

-If you are visiting Jiufen Village then it’s short drive north on county highway 34 or if you are visiting Bitoujiiao and Nanya rock area than it is less than a mile south of Highway 2.
-You can’t miss this unique looking waterfall.
-The water streams cascading over the golden brown rocks, creating a beautiful view.
-Great place for photographers.
+If you are visiting Jiufen Village, then it’s short drive north on county highway 34, or if you are visiting Bitoujiiao and Nanya rock area, it is less than a mile south of Highway 2.
+You can’t miss this unique-looking waterfall.
+The water streams cascaded over the golden brown rocks, creating a beautiful view—a great place for photographers.